 Discover a world of entertaining family activities including Bingo, karaoke, hula hoop contests, relay races, scavenger hunts, trivia challenges, chalk art, pin trading, and poolside challenges.

 The fun doesn’t stop when the sun sets at the Disney Resort hotels!
 On select nights, the Resort hotels offer a campfire and a Disney Movie Under the Stars.
 S’mores kits and sticks are available for purchase.

 Recently, we visited Fort Wilderness for a finger licking, down home, all-you-can eat BBQ buffet at Trails End Restaurant.
 After dinner, we enjoyed a dessert of S’mores made from marshmallows we toasted over an open fire at Chip and Dale’s Sing-A-Long.
 Our evening was capped off with a Disney movie in the great outdoors.
 (All activities are subject to change.)

 To find out what’s happening at your Disney Resort Hotel, stop by the front desk for the monthly Recreation Activities Schedule.
-Enjoy games and crafts for a few hours before a DJ gets the pool party started at around 3:00PM.
+Enjoy games and crafts for a few hours before a DJ gets the pool party started in the afternoon.
 (If you prefer more sedate sunbathing, ask a Disney Cast Member for advice on a quiet spot to lounge.)